openobserve/website4/README.md

 2. Write your blog content in this markdown file.
 Refer to previous blog posts for formatting guidance.

 ### Author Details:
-Update your author information in the `authors.json` file located in the `content/authors` directory.
+Update your author information in the `authors.json` file located in the `content/blog` directory.
 Add details like your name, bio, image, and social media links.
-Author images are stored in `public/images/authors/`.
-Make sure to add your image in this folder and reference it in `authors.json`.
+Author images are stored in `public/img/blog/authors/`.
+Make sure to add your image to this folder and reference it in `authors.json`.

 ## Step 6: Add Images for Your Blog
-Save the images you plan to use in your blog in the `public/images/blog` directory.
+Save the images you plan to use in your blog in the `public/img/blog` directory.
 If necessary, create a folder (named after your blog post) inside this directory to organize your images.
 You can then reference these images in your markdown file.

 ## Step 7: Install Dependencies
 Before previewing your blog locally, install the required dependencies: